Website Logos: Did you know that web designers and graphic designers are living in different worlds?

 But wait there’s more

 The colors of the logo can and will determine the color scheme of the website.
-In 2021, website colors are ruled by readability for people with disabilities (aka accessibility): there is a minimum contrast requirement that needs to be matched otherwise color-blind visitors will have trouble reading.
+In 2021, website colors are ruled by readability for people with disabilities (aka accessibility, see our post about ADA compliance): there is a minimum contrast requirement that needs to be matched otherwise color-blind visitors will have trouble reading.
 Potentially, the website owner runs into the trouble of accessibility lawsuits.

 Did I mention that web designers and graphic designers are living in different worlds?
 Font choices are a part of that.
 While graphic designers usually rely on Adobe/Typekit fonts and/or custom fonts that might have to be purchased, web designers commonly rely on the vast library of free Google Fonts.
 Google Fonts can easily implemented in web projects, they actually dominate website design since quite a while.
 However, to use Adobe fonts, a subscription to Adobe Creative Cloud is required.